istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     - /docs/setup/kubernetes/mesh-expansion/
 ---

-This flow provides instructions to integrate VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
+This guide provides instructions to integrate VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.

 ## Prerequisites